crisis-cadres/book/chapters/production.md

 Housing instability kills resilience.
 This is perhaps more towards the full employment end of the Crisis Continuum, but a Procurement Audit will almost always reveal the lion's share of expenses for a cadre going to rent or mortgage.

-Low-cost building techniques—earthbag construction, straw bale walls, timber framing—turn local materials into durable homes.
+Low-cost building techniques like earthbag construction, straw bale walls, and timber framing—turn local materials into durable homes.
 Retrofitting existing structures can reinforce them against storms, fires, and power outages.
 And when disaster strikes, the ability to deploy emergency shelters can mean the difference between survival and suffering.

 ### Energy & Utilities

 The modern world runs on a fragile web of centralized power.
-When it fails, you're literally in the dark.

 Decentralized energy reduces vulnerability.
 Solar panels on rooftops, micro-hydro systems in nearby streams, biogas digesters turning waste into fuel, all are viable options.
 But true resilience also demands manual backups: hand pumps for water, wood stoves for heat, mechanical tools that operate without electricity.
 The goal is not to reject modern technology, but to ensure it does not become a single point of failure.

 ### Medicine & Hygiene